-As of December 31, 2013, the Authority's investment in capital assets was \$1 billion (net of accumulated depreciation).
+As of December 31, 2014, the Authority's investment in capital assets was over \$1 billion (net of accumulated depreciation).
 Investment in capital assets includes buildings, improvements, equipment, infrastructure, and land (which is valued at \$128 million and is not depreciated).
-All construction-in-progress for facilities and assets that are open and operating were capitalized, except for predevelopment costs related to the Lower Hill Redevelopment project.
-The major expenses capitalized during 2013 included projects totaling \$1 million for the Convention Center, \$950,000 for Heinz Field, and \$322,000 for PNC Park.
-Additional information on capital assets can be found in Note 4 of this report.
+All construction-in-progress for facilities and assets that are open and operating were capitalized, except for predevelopment costs related to the Lower Hill capitalized during 2014 included projects totaling \$2.5 million for the Convention Center, \$4.1 million for Heinz assets can be found in Note 4 of this report.